OpenHackC4H/OpenhackC4H/Hackathons/2017_Uppsala/2017_Uppsala_Summary.md

-# OpenHack 2017 in Uppsala
+# Openhack 2017 in Uppsala

 ## Challenges
 * [UNHCR](../../Challenges/UNHCR/UNHCR_2017.md) - Minimizing discrimination in the hiring process